Skip to main content

 • Connect the robot to your computer or tablet.
 The Brain icon in the toolbar turns green after a successful connection has been made.

-Image of the VEXcode V5 Toolbar with a red box around the Download icon
+VEXcode V5 Toolbar with a red box around the Download icon.
+The icons read from left to right, Controller, Brain, Download, Run, and Stop.

 • Click on the Download icon next to the Device Info icon to download the project to the V5 Robot Brain.